michaelangelopineda/ms2-lumiere/TESTING.md

 - Google/ EmailJs as undefined variable in Jshint. *Fixed*
         -Added `/*global google*/` and `/*global emailjs*/` on line1 in their respective JavaScript files.

 - [`'template literal syntax is only available in ES6 ('use esversion: 6')'`](docs/issues-img/jshint-error-issue1.png) and [`'arrow function syntax (=>)' is only available in ES6 (use 'esversion: 6').`](docs/issues-img/jshint-error-issue2.png) warning in Jshint.  *Partially fixed*
         -I created .jshintrc in the root directory of the project and coded `{"esversion": 6}` but the warnings did not disappear.
 After consulting with Tutor support, I was advised that i can just leave it as it is.

+- The modal response for the contact form takes a few seconds before giving feedback but working. *Not fixed*

 ## D. Supported Browsers

 - The Website was tested on Google Chrome, Microsoft Edge and Mozilla Firefox browsers.